 If you are worried about your business fund or capital, then I’ll say that there are many solutions.
 It would be very good if you can have this capital from your friends and family.
-Besides, the bank loan is a great source for a startup business.
+Besides, a bank loan is a great source for a startup business.
 Here, you’ll get your required business loan as per their banking policy.

-Proper experience of starting any business is an asset.
+Proper experience in starting any business is an asset.
 In the case of photography or this type of business, professional experience helps much to run forward.
 Spend enough time patiently to learn the pros and cons of your business.

-I know a photography business owner who at the very first worked as an assistant to a photographer.
-He got enough experience working with the photographer and he can run his photography business successfully.
+I know a photography business owner who very first worked as an assistant to a photographer.
+He got enough experience working with photographers and he can run his photography business successfully.

 Making a pricing plan is quite tough and it’s important also.
-Reasonable and affordable pricing will contribute much to get enough order for photography.
+Reasonable and affordable pricing will contribute much to getting enough orders for photography.

 When you are making a pricing plan, don’t forget about editing.
 So, if you decide to take $50 per hour, keep in mind another 3 hours for editing.
-At the very beginning, your hourly rate may be less, but as time goes, the rate should be increased at per service quality, working complexity, and experience.
+At the very beginning, your hourly rate may be less, but as time goes, the rate should be increased per service quality, working complexity, and experience.

 A photography business demands a killer website.
 It is a storefront of your works.
 It will act as a showcase of the recent photos.
 Now, it may be your headache that how it should and what it should contain.